jerryyf/jerryyf.github.io/content/posts/htb-nibbles.md

 No signs of cleartext password can be found so we try some default credentials such as admin, password, but to no avail.
 We could do some guesswork, since there are several mentions of `nibbles` in the title, and in `nibbles yum yum`.

-Fortuantely `admin:nibbles` does the trick, and we gain access to the admin dashboard.
+Fortunately `admin:nibbles` does the trick, and we gain access to the admin dashboard.

 ![htb-nibbles5.png](/htb-nibbles5.png)